 Areyksat will develop significantly as the Korean government explores grand designs of a Mekong River bridge connecting Phnom Penh to Kandal Province.

-Areyksat, on the eastern bank of the Mekong, is mooted to fall under the jurisdiction of Phnom Penh.
+Areyksat, on the eastern bank of the Mekong, is mooted to fall under the jurisdiction of the capital and will become a satellite city with shopping malls, residential, commercial, leisure and entertainment hubs.

-Technical teams researched numerous potential sites at Chroy Changvar and at Daun Penh’s Riverside to connect with Kandal Province.
+Technical teams researched numerous potential sites at Chroy Changvar and Daun Penh’s Riverside precinct to connect with Kandal Province.

 Chbar Ampov to the southeast is a major population centre for almost 170,000 residents with many new residential and commercial projects underway including a new bridge connecting it to Koh Pich (Koh Norea Bridge).